Analytical and numerical studies of periodic superradiance: Summary of experimental results

 \section{Summary of experimental results}

 First, we briefly summarize our experimental results \cite{Hara-pSR}.
 The relevant energy diagram of Er$^{3+}$ ions doped in a YSO crystal is shown in Fig. \ref{fig:SRexperiment} (a).
 The crystal field splits each state into multiple Stark levels.
 An excitation laser at 808 nm pumps up Er$^{3+}$ ions from the ground state to the lowest Stark level of the $^{4}$I$_{9/2}$ state.
 After rapid decay via nonradiative processes, the population accumulates in the lowest Stark level of the $^{4}$I$_{13/2}$ state with a long lifetime of about 10 ms. The SR pulses with a wavelength of 1545 nm are generated in the transition between the two SR states, \textit{i.e.} from the lowest Stark level of the $^{4}$I$_{13/2}$ state to the second lowest Stark level of the $^{4}$I$_{15/2}$ ground state.
+It was confirmed by a wavelength measurement using a monochromator.

 The Er$^{3+}$ ions at site 2, whose number density is about $5 \times 10^{18}$ cm$^{-3}$, are used in our experiment.
 The excitation laser diameter ($2 w_{0}$) is about 300 $\mu$m and the input power is 90 mW.
 It propagates through the 6 mm long crystal.
 The excitation laser is turned on for 40 ms every 200 ms and the 40 ms excitation data are acquired repeatedly.
 The detailed setup and procedure are described in Ref. \cite{Hara-pSR}.